 With so many people affected by anxiety, you are not alone in your concerns.
 One of the best ways to begin managing your anxiety is to understand the condition better and consider therapy for anxiety as a valuable resource for support and treatment.

 Anxiety can cause physical and psychological symptoms.
-Psychological symptoms include excessive worrying or obsessing over certain thoughts, feeling nervous, being unable to concentrate, relax or sleep.
+Psychological symptoms include excessive worrying or obsessing over certain thoughts, feeling nervous, and being unable to concentrate, relax or sleep.

 The physical symptoms of anxiety can be less well-known and include:

 - Palpitations (feeling your heart racing)